Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Covering some questions that the Reader may have about relation of all that with specific interpretations

 \subsection{Ballentine}

-Ballentine review \cite{Bal70} contains statements that go beyond claimed therein meaning of the quantum states as a mathematical description of the ensemble of equivalently prepared systems.
-Quotation from page 361 reads: "\textit{For example, the system may be a single electron.
+Ballentine's review \cite{Bal70} contains statements that go beyond claimed therein meaning of the quantum states as a mathematical description of the ensemble of equivalently prepared systems.
+Quotation from page 361 reads: ``\textit{For example, the system may be a single electron.
 Then the ensemble will be the conceptual (infinite) set of all single electrons which have been subjected to some state preparation technique (to be specified for each state), generally by interaction with a suitable apparatus.
 Thus a momentum eigenstate (plane wave in configuration space) represents the ensemble whose members are single electrons each having the same momentum, but distributed uniformly over all positions.}" In quantum mechanics such an ensemble gives a prediction that if one decides to measure position on systems which belong to this ensemble, the results would be absolutely random.
 However the state (i.e. ensemble) preparation procedure is mute about positions at the stage of preparation.
-Thus the approach presented in our article differs from the one of Ballentine.
-The remark of Ballentine is not an accidental imprecision, one finds concurrent statements in the entire review.
-Still, as Ballentine calls his approach "statistical interpretation", this is consistent with our understanding of interpretations, as interpretations must contain some untestable element.
+Phrases like ``\textit{but distributed uniformly over all positions}'' of the quotation above are of an interpretative character.
+Quantum mechanics tells us only that the description of the ensemble of equivalently prepared systems -- the ``state'' -- does not define their positions.
+Thus, the approach presented in our article differs from the one of Ballentine.